valentin8709/gbadrive/README.md

 GBA Drive uses different files:

-1. *gbatools.sh:* the entry point and display the menu on the GBA;
+1. *gbatools.sh*\: the entry point and display the menu on the GBA;
-2. *assets*\: the directory for external assets like ascii arts or radio frequency lists;
+2. *assets*\: the directory for assets like configuration files, ascii arts or radio frequency lists;
 3. *share*\: the directory which will be copied in $HOME for SMB access and storing default medias (pictures, musics etc.) and network captures;
-4. *INSTALL.md:* the process for installing GBA Drive project on Raspberry Pi + Game Boy Advance;
+4. *INSTALL.md*\: the process for installing GBA Drive project on Raspberry Pi + Game Boy Advance;
 5. *README.md*\: seriously ?

 ## 🗺️ Roadmap